rubyonjets/jets/README.md

 ### Rails Support

 Jets [Mega Mode](http://rubyonjets.com/docs/megamode/) provides Rails support with little effort.
-This allows you run a Rails application on AWS Lambda.
+This allows you to run a Rails application on AWS Lambda.
 Refer to the [Rails Support](http://rubyonjets.com/docs/rails-support/) docs for more info.

 ### More Info